sariabuqoura/CISSP/README.md

    * if you dont register with PTO your protection begines only when you first use the trademark
    * granted for initial period of 10 years, can can be renewed for 10 years .
    * accpetance of trademark
-     * must be be conusingly similar to another trademark
+     * must not be be confusingly similar to another trademark
      * shouldnt be descriptive of the goods and services
  * Patnets
    * Desgin patents protect the appearance (weak IP)